threedworld-mit/tdw/Documentation/python/add_ons/keyboard.md

 `from tdw.add_ons.keyboard import Keyboard`

-Add keyboard controls to a TDW scene_data.
+Add keyboard controls to a TDW scene.

 For example implementation, see: `tdw/Python/example_controllers/keyboard_controls.py`